(413) 306-4005

 Patients can have their hammer toe surgically corrected.
 After the surgery there may be some stiffness, swelling and redness and the toe may be slightly longer or shorter than before.
 You will be able to walk, but should not plan any long hikes while the toe heals, and should keep your foot elevated as much as possible.

-ACL Repair Arthritis Bunions Chronic Back Pain Corneal Dystrophy Corneal Infections Diabetic Retinopathy Epidural Steroid Injection Glaucoma: “The Sneak Thief of Sight” Hammer Toes Heel Spurs (Plantar Fasciitis) Ocular Herpes Orthopedic Injuries Osteoporosis Periocular Skin Cancer Posterior Vitreous Detachment Refractive Errors (Vision Problems) Rotator Cuff Repair Spine Injury Stevens-Johnson Syndrome
+Arthritis Back and Neck Pain Bunions Carpal Tunnel Syndrome Cataracts Chronic Back Pain Chronic Pain Corneal Dystrophy Corneal Infections Diabetic Retinopathy Droopy Eyelids (Ocular Plastics) Epidural Steroid Injection Facet Pain Glaucoma: “The Sneak Thief of Sight” Hammer Toes Heel Spurs (Plantar Fasciitis) Herniated disc/Pinched nerve Joint Injections Orthopedic Injuries Periocular Skin Cancer Posterior Vitreous Detachment Pterygium Refractive Errors (Vision Problems) Rotator Cuff Repair Sacroliitis/Sacroiliac joint pain Sciatica

 • Contact Us